-- is currently on compassionate care leave, - has requested, but not yet begun, compassionate care leave, or and the employee is entitled to up to 27 weeks of leave, minus any leave already taken, to be taken within a period ending 52 weeks after the original start date of the leave.
+- is currently on compassionate care leave, - has requested, but not yet begun, compassionate care leave, or has taken compassionate care leave (i.e., has used the previous eight weeks' maximum) and less than 52 weeks have elapsed since the leave began, and the employee is entitled to up to 27 weeks of leave, minus any leave already taken, to be taken within a period ending 52 weeks after the original start date of the leave.
 A new medical certificate is not required within this period.